adrianababakanian/gatsby-personal-site-netlify/src/pages/design/dinestination/index.md

 * &rarr; Unexpected behavior of defaulting to ridesharing (Uber) when selecting the “Route me” button

 ## High Fidelity Prototype
 My iterations from low fidelity to high fidelity prototype were informed by the results of my user experience research as detailed above.
 Priority was assigned to re-designs that minimized the user’s gulfs of execution and evaluation — that is, iterating upon the design in order to match the user’s expectations of how the system should respond to their interactions.
-You can check out the evolution points below, our
+Explore the evolution points below, our
 <a href="https://docs.google.com/presentation/d/1wGbCuoasUhY5VAoaSJaGSB7ZcSgSKTjhLn_0XNrSA-4/edit" target="_blank" class="cycle">mid-semester critique slide deck</a> and the
-<a href="https://projects.invisionapp.com/share/WJG4MRC5FN6#/screens/284576440_Main_Screen" target="_blank" class="cycle">finalized Invision prototype</a>!
+<a href="https://projects.invisionapp.com/share/WJG4MRC5FN6#/screens/284576440_Main_Screen" target="_blank" class="cycle">finalized Invision prototype</a>.

-The comparisons below show the low-fidelity screens on the left, and screenshots of the corresponding screens in the final implemented interface.
+The comparisons below show the low-fidelity screens on the left, and screenshots of the corresponding screens in the final implemented interface on the right.

 #### Key evolution points:

 * __&rarr; Misleading signifiers removed from interface__.
   * &#8702; I removed the “find restaurants” button from the main screen and then display it conditionally only once the user has input their required logistics.
-This decision is consistent both with the aforementioned user research results and Hicks’ Law, which states that the time it takes for a user to make a decision increases with the number of options presented to said user.
+This decision is consistent both with the aforementioned user research results and <a href="https://en.wikipedia.org/wiki/Hick%27s_law" target="_blank" class="cycle">Hicks’ Law</a>, which states that the time it takes for a user to make a decision increases with the number of options presented to said user.

   ![](./assets/signifiers.png)
 * __&rarr; Resolved lack of clarity in how to navigate to desired restaurant once determined__.